 When you reach the 24-hour milestone, you deserve to be congratulated!
 You have successfully achieved your first day as a non-smoker.
 Savour the experience of freedom from cravings and desire.
 The first day is a major milestone because it is the foundation of your life off the smoking habit.
 Incidentally, you substantially cut your chances of a heart attack.

 This is also the most crucial part of your withdrawal initiative.
 Temptation could hit you hard when you least expect it.
 So, stay on your guard and take the help of your friends and family to stay out of harm’s reach.
-If you ever do feel the urge to smoke, just breathe deeply and count slowly to ten.
+If you want to smoke, breathe deeply and count slowly to ten.

-With every passing day your chances of staying away from smoking increase exponentially.
+With every passing day, your chances of staying away from smoking increase exponentially.
 You rarely ever think of smoking.
-Even the sight of others smoking doesn’t get you into a cold sweat.
+Even seeing others smoking doesn’t get you into a cold sweat.
 Your body is improving in physical strength and capabilities.
 You no longer feel depressed or bored.
 You seize life by the horns and enjoy every waking moment.

-Even your sleep patterns have stabilized and you no longer suffer from disturbed sleep or snoring problems.
+Your sleep patterns have stabilized, and you no longer suffer from disturbed sleep or snoring problems.
 Stopping smoking and staying away from cigarettes is not an easy proposition.
 It takes lots of determination and physical strength to go through the process.
 All of us may not be strong enough to take up this challenge.
-However, there are alternatives like laser treatment for smoking.
+However, there are alternatives, like laser treatment for smoking.